How To Get Rid of Crabgrass

 - Preemergent herbicide

-Crabgrass Weed Killer
+How To Get Rid of Crabgrass with Weed Killer

-The best weapon in your quest to kill crabgrass is pre-emergence herbicide (also called crabgrass preventer).
+The best weapon in your quest to kill weeds like crabgrass is pre-emergence herbicide (also called crabgrass preventer).
 Apply it in the spring before the crabgrass seeds sprout.
 The granular herbicide works by creating a chemical barrier at the surface of the soil.
 As the seeds germinate, they take in the herbicide and die.

 You don’t need to reapply herbicide to your whole yard.
 Concentrate your re-application efforts on areas where crabgrass thrives, like the edges of driveways and walking paths.
 These spots tend to absorb more heat, warming the soil and making for prime crabgrass locations.